Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 What Insurance Does a Salon Need?

 A typical salon needs General Liability Insurance, Commercial Property Insurance, Professional Liability Insurance, and Workers Compensation Insurance.
-Some insurance companies offer something called a Business Owner Policy which is a combination of insurance policies that are needed for business owners which is a more cost-effective option.
+Some insurance companies offer a Business Owner Policy, a combination of insurance policies needed for business owners, which is a more cost-effective option.

-I’ll go through and explain each insurance policy in this article but let’s first look at an overview of the insurance a beauty salon needs.
+I’ll explain each insurance policy in this article, but let’s first look at an overview of the insurance a beauty salon needs.

-To save money, you can apply for a Business Owner Policy which is a combination of General Liability Insurance and Commercial Property Insurance.
+To save money, you can apply for a Business Owner Policy, which combines General Liability Insurance with Commercial Property Insurance.

-To learn more about how much salon insurance costs you can read my salon insurance cost guide here which also includes the estimates in the table above.
+To learn more about how much salon insurance costs, you can read my salon insurance cost guide here which includes the estimates in the table above.
 But this will still only give you a rough estimate.
-To understand what cost to expect for your specific salon, you can request a free quote from Hiscox.
+You can request a free quote from Hiscox to understand what cost to expect for your specific salon.
 Hiscox is one of the most popular insurance companies for beauty salons.
-And when you fill out their online form, you get an accurate cost quote back immediately.
+You immediately get an accurate cost quote when you fill out their online form.

 Why do Salon Owners and Beauty Therapists Need Insurance?

-Salon owners need to insure their salons to protect themselves, their employees, and customers against liability, accidents, and damage.
-There are many things that can go wrong in a salon and it’s important to protect against potential losses.
+Salon owners must insure their salons to protect themselves, their employees, and their customers against liability, accidents, and damage.
+Many things can go wrong in a salon, and protecting against potential losses is important.

 Just imagine one of the following scenarios:

-I’m sure you’ll agree with me that things like this can easily happen.
-You need to make sure your salon, employees, and clients are protected against the impact of such events.
+I’m sure you’ll agree that things like this can easily happen.
+You need to protect your salon, employees, and clients from the impact of such events.

 Do Booth Renters and Hairdressers Renting a Chair Need Insurance?

-Booth renters need General Liability Insurance, Professional Liability Insurance, and Property Insurance as they are liable for professional mistakes, property damage, and bodily injury.
-If you for example are a hairdresser renting a chair you are functioning as a separate business within the salon and are therefore not covered by the salon’s Insurance.
+Booth renters need General Liability, Professional Liability, and Property Insurance as they are liable for professional mistakes, property damage, and bodily injury.
+If you, for example, are a hairdresser renting a chair, you are functioning as a separate business within the salon and are therefore not covered by the salon’s Insurance.

 In many cases, the salon owner will require you to have your own insurance to work in the salon.
-However, even if they don’t, you should make sure you’re covered.
+However, you should ensure you’re covered even if they don’t.
 You’ll most likely not need worker’s compensation insurance as you don’t have any employees.
 But it’s a good idea to ask the salon owner about their insurance requirements.

 The cost for salon booth renter insurance is typically lower than if you’re a salon owner.
 You can also save costs by opting for a Business Owner Policy which typically combines General Liability Insurance and Property Insurance.

-To get a cost estimate for your salon booth rental business, you can request a free cost quote from Hiscox.
-They can also give your more details about the insurance policy you need as a booth renter.
+You can request a free quote from Hiscox to get a cost estimate for your salon booth rental business.
+They can also give you more details about the insurance policy you need as a booth renter.

 1. General Liability Insurance: Protect Your Salon from Third-Party Claims